battlecode/battlecode20/pubsub/README.md

 In GCloud > Storage:
 - Create new bucket.
 Call it bc20-submissions
-- Grant permissions to the service account: Storage Legacy Bucket Reader/Writer
+- Grant permissions to the service account: Storage Legacy Bucket Writer, Storage Object Viewer

 # Local configurations